A neck lump is any lump, bump, or swelling in the neck.

 - Do you have difficulty breathing?

-If you are diagnosed with a thyroid goiter, you may need medication or surgery to remove it.
-If the health care provider suspects a thyroid nodule, the following may help in diagnosis and treatment:
+If you are diagnosed with a thyroid goiter, you may need to take medicine or have surgery to remove it.

 If the lump is caused by a bacterial infection, you may need to take antibiotics.
 If the cause is a noncancerous mass or cyst, you may need surgery to remove it.